In today’s high-growth companies, leadership development isn’t a luxury.

 What’s one insight you’ve consumed but haven’t yet executed?
 Start there.

-From Accidental to Intentional
+One Bold Step: From Accidental to Intentional

 Every one of these truths points to the same deeper shift: moving from accidental to intentional.
 It’s the difference between reacting and designing.
 Between scaling chaotically and growing on purpose.

-The Leadership Manifesto isn’t just a framework — it’s a challenge.
+The Leadership Manifesto isn’t just a framework: it’s a challenge.
 A challenge to lead with systems.
 To care for people.
 To align your business with the future you actually want to build.

-Jeff Lovell said it best in the episode: “Build one system.”
+Jeff said it best in the episode: “Build one system.”
 Not five.
 Not a whole overhaul.
 Just one.

 - Choose one meeting to elevate